Sebastian Cabot (explorer): Early career with England and Spain

 In 1504 Sebastian Cabot led an expedition from Bristol to the New World, using two ships: Jesus of Bristol and Gabriel of Bristol.
 These were mastered by Richard Savery and Philip Ketyner, respectively, and fitted out by Robert Thorne and Hugh Elyot.
 They brought back a certain amount of salted fish, which suggests the voyage was at least partly commercial and that other expeditions may also have included fishing.
 Cabot was granted an annuity of £10 on 3 April 1505 by Henry VII for services "in and aboute the fyndynge of the new founde landes".

 Presumed course of Sebastian Cabot's voyage of 1508–9, based on Peter Martyr's 1516 account and subsequent references to it.

 In 1508–09 Cabot led one of the first expeditions to find a North-West passage through North America.
 He is generally credited with gaining "the high latitudes", where he told of encountering fields of icebergs and reported an open passage of water, but was forced to turn back.
-Some later descriptions suggest that he may have reached as far as the entrance of Hudson Bay.
+Some later descriptions suggest that he reached as far as the entrance of Hudson Bay.
 According to Peter Martyr's 1516 account Sebastian then sailed south along the east coast of North America, passing the rich fisheries off the coast of Newfoundland, going on until he was "almost in the latitude of Gibraltar" and "almost the longitude of Cuba".
 This would imply that he reached as far as the Chesapeake Bay, near what is now Washington, D.C.
 Returning home "he found the King dead, and his son cared little for such an enterprise".
 This suggests Sebastian arrived back in England shortly after the death of Henry VII in April 1509 and the accession of Henry VIII, who did indeed show much less interest in the exploration of the New World than his father.